 In addition to the above programs, increased support for the Section 4 Capacity Building for Community Development Block Grant, Housing Opportunities for Persons with AIDS (HOPWA), Supportive Housing for Persons with Disabilities (Section 811), and Veterans Affairs Supported Housing (HUD-VASH) is necessary in order to continue to serve poor and vulnerable families across our country.
-Further, the freedom of faith-based shelters and other organizations to continue serving thousands of people in need at this time without violating their beliefs or the safety of their clients should be protected in any appropriations measure.
+Further, the freedom of faith-based shelters and other organizations should be protected in order to continue serving thousands of people in need at this time without violating their beliefs or compromising the safety of their clients.
 Robust investments in federal housing programs equip families and communities with the resources they need to thrive.
 We recognize there are many competing priorities as you move forward to enact final spending bills.
 The above programs, which satisfy the basic human right to shelter, should receive special attention.
+A just framework for future budgets cannot rely on disproportionate cuts in essential services to poor and other vulnerable persons.
+It requires shared sacrifice by all, including raising adequate revenues, eliminating unnecessary spending, and addressing the long-term costs of health insurance and retirement programs fairly.6